| Title: | Demographic Analysis and Data Manipulation |

 the to be used with each life expectancy

-, and, optionally, values the average age
+in target, and, optionally, values for the average age

 person-years lived by people who die in each group,

 .
-Values in
+Values in standard are age-specific.

-, with labels that
+A variable called "age", with labels that

-can be parsed by reformat_age()
+can be parsed by reformat_age().

+A variable called "lx".
 Cannot be an rvec.

 Additional variables used to match rows in standard

-to rows in target
+to rows in target.

 Brass W, Coale AJ.
 1968.
 “Methods of analysis and estimation,” in Brass, W, Coale AJ, Demeny P, Heisel DF, et al. (eds).
 The Demography of Tropical Africa.
 Princeton NJ: Princeton University Press, pp. 88–139.